Shape-specific fluctuations of an active colloidal interface: Appendix

 thus

 where $\langle \rangle$ is performed over both the monomers and realizations.
-Here, $X$ is a site-independent average of the chain position.
+For a flat chain (no displacements along propulsion direction), $S_i$ is given by the deterministic formula above.
+In general, Here, $X$ is a site-independent average of the chain position.
 We obtain the scaling for $(\Delta h)^{2}$ as follows

 where we have used that $\langle F^{b}(t') \rangle = 0$ and $\langle F^{b}(t') F^{b}(t') \rangle = \langle F^{b}(t) \rangle \langle F^{b}(t') \rangle$.
 Strictly speaking, the latter will cease to be true when curvature sets in (spring forces then become correlated), but it will suffice for the flat approximation used here.
-We thus obtain the result that the dynamics is super-ballistic with exponent $\sim 3$, when orientational contributions are minimally accounted for such that $\text{Var}(S) \neq 0$.
-We thus conclude that minimal roto-translational coupling on a flat interface can predict super-ballistic growth exponents but clearly overestimates that of the surface with finite curvature. \\
+We thus obtain the result that the dynamics is super-ballistic with exponent $\sim 3$ (with an early time diffusive $\sim 0.5$).
+Here, fluctuations along the body axis are minimally accounted for such that $\text{Var}(S) \neq 0$.
+We thus conclude that minimal roto-translational coupling on a flat interface can predict diffusive to super-ballistic growth transitions but clearly overestimates the super-ballistic exponent to that of a surface with finite curvature.